stab3l-admin/stab3l-docs/content/docs/security.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please report it through our [Security Bug Bounty Program](https://hackerone.com/stab3l) or email [security@stab3l.io](mailto:security@stab3l.io).
+If you discover a security vulnerability, please report it through our [bug bounty program](https://hackerone.com/stab3l) or email [security@stab3l.com](mailto:security@stab3l.com).

 {% hint style="warning" %}
 Please do not disclose security vulnerabilities publicly until they have been addressed by the STAB3L team.